camlee/power-meter/esp32-viewe/docs/OTA.md

 VIEWE devices accept updates only when all of these conditions are met:

 - the request has the shared bearer token;
-- `manifest.json` has a valid detached RSA-3072/RSA-PSS/SHA-256 signature;
+- `manifest.json` has a valid detached ECDSA P-256/SHA-256 signature;
 - the firmware SHA-256 and size match the signed manifest; and
 - the manifest board is `meter`.